belle2/basf2/online_book/prerequisites/ssh.rst

     Creates and attaches a new tmux session

 tmux kill-session
-    Kills the current tmux session. **Use this** when you finish your work, the admins might not be happy when you leave long-running processes doing nothing on various remote hosts.
+    Kills the current tmux session.
+Use this when you finish your work and don't require your session anymore, it is a polite thing to do on shared resources like login nodes.

 tmux detach
     Detaches the current tmux session, so that you return your original